rohitkumar1999/ALUconnect/README.md

    8. College have only right to convey messages as a post and they have a right to the well maintained database which they will get automatically in a Excel format. <br />
    9. You can like,comment and report the user if you think that this user ot belongs to your college.Then we will have a look at it and verify it again.<br />

+   ## Things we would like to improve in future(We welcome all pull requests for this project)
+   1. A better UI/UX <br />
+   2. A messaging feature for the alumni and student interaction<br />
+   3. A OTP verification of the user along with the college verification<br />
+   4. A way to share important documments and all those practical files etc.<br />
+   5. All other suggestions are most welcomed <br />

+   ## Technologies Used